 Heavenly Father, I come before you today to lift the men attending this retreat.
 I pray they leave the retreat as the man God has called them to be.
-Let them get the vision of the power they have within them and how the Holy Spirit will equip them to be a leader in their homes, community, and nation.
-God, you know we have an epidemic of broken families.
+Let them get the vision of the power they have within them and how the Holy Spirit will equip them to be a leader in their homes, communities, and nations.
+God, you know we have an epidemic of broken families and men who have turned their backs on you.
 I pray changes in each man’s life begin at this retreat.

 I ask that you give them the courage and conviction to be bold leaders in their families, communities, and workplaces.
 Give them the strength to stand firm in their faith and to lead others by example.
 Help them to be unafraid to speak the truth and to make difficult decisions for the good of those they lead.
 Give them the wisdom to guide others with compassion and fairness and the humility to listen to and learn from those around them.
 We pray that your will will guide them and that they will positively influence the lives of those around them.